Genie (Girls' Generation song): Other versions and plagiarism issues

 Issues of plagiarism were caused by Uzbek singer Dineyra's song "Raqsga Tushgin."
 It was revealed that although the release of her song preceded the release of Girls' Generation's second mini-album, the Uzbekistan singer's song was recorded without obtaining proper permission from Universal Music, thus plagiarizing "Genie".
-On May 19, 2010, Dutch singer Nathalie Makoma released her second single named "I Just Wanna Dance."
-However, Nathalie sings the original English lyrics that were written for the song.
 On June 3, 2011, British singer C.J.
 Lewis released an English version of "Genie".

-In November 2012, Korean artist Goomrrat (Pasha) produced a fan-made skin for League of Legends champion Ahri, whose Classic version's dance emote is the dance from Run Devil Run, which was named Generation Ahri and featured Ahri in the Genie naval uniform outfit from the music video.
-By popular demand, developer Riot Games created an official equivalent based on it, Popstar Ahri, which was released worldwide on November 25, 2013, and has the dance from Genie as the dance emote.
+By popular demand, developer Riot Games created an official equivalent based on it, Popstar Ahri, which was released worldwide on November 25, 2013, and has the dance from "Genie" as the dance emote.